Collect999/SoundSwitch/README.md

 Re: correlation_threshold

 correlation_threshold is a critical parameter that determines the sensitivity of the audio detection algorithm.
 It sets the minimum value that the cross-correlation between the real-time audio and the audio samples must reach for a match to be considered valid.
 A higher value makes the program less sensitive (fewer false positives), but it might miss some instances of the target sound.
-Conversely, a lower value makes the program more sensitive (more false positives) but increases the likelihood of detecting softer occurrences of the target sound.
+Conversely, a lower value makes the program more sensitive (more false positives) but increases the likelihood of detecting softer occurrences of the target sound. **It ranges from -1 0 1**.
+A typical value maybe 0.8

 ## Code Structure